 Walla Walla University — Missoula Campus

-No longer accepting applications at the Missoula location.
-New applicants starting 2023, please consider joining our College Place, WA or Billings, MT campuses.
+No longer accepting applications at the Missoula location for any term.
+Please consider joining our College Place, WA or Billings, MT campuses.

 Wilma Hepker School of Social Work and Sociology